ZakStar17/ash-by-example/README.md

 This is a collection of [Vulkan®](https://www.khronos.org/vulkan/) examples with [Ash](https://github.com/ash-rs/ash) as its wrapper API.

-Each example is separated in a different folder and uses only the necessary crates to function.
-This has some drawbacks, but makes the functionality more apparent.
-All the examples follow a general module structure so you can just look at the functionality that you need.

 Each example resides separately in a different folder and has its own `README.md` that explains the general code flow, used Vulkan functionality and some differences/similarities to other examples.

 Feel free to suggest new examples or improvements for old ones.